 This shop has been compensated by Collective Bias, Inc. and its advertiser.
 All opinions are mine alone. #SameSilkySmoothTaste #CollectiveBias

-Spicy red curry chickpeas and vegetables is a healthy, protein loaded dish with a creamy cashew milk based sauce that packs a spicy punch with every bite!
+Spicy red curry chickpeas with veggies is a healthy, protein loaded dish with a creamy cashew milk sauce that packs a spicy punch with every bite!
 Dairy-free, gluten-free, and vegan.

 I can’t believe that January is almost over!